 - Supplied in luxury packaging

 Despite its Moto-X style, the Ex-Zero is aimed squarely at the cafe racer crowd.
 Its unique shell material makes the Ex-Zero outrageously light, weighing in at a paltry 1165g.

 It comes with the quality construction and material you would expect from a Shoei helmet.
 Its huge eye-port can accommodate almost any goggles (to ramp up the cool factor).

 Another major innovation is the Ex-Zero’s multi-composite shell, which means it has an impressively low profile, reducing the Mekon look.

-However the Ex-Zero’s party trick is its internal drop down visor.
-Not only is this a highly unique feature on a Moto-X style helmet, it’s further enhanced by its adjustable height levels, a fantastic feature if you have a massive conk.
+However, the Ex-Zero’s party trick is its internal drop-down visor.
+Not only is this a highly unique feature on a Moto-X style helmet, but it’s also further enhanced by its adjustable height levels, a fantastic feature if you have a massive conk.